Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Theoretical Results

 \textbf{Downstream performance.} Now that we have shown that the learned representation recovers the ground-truth subspace, we use this result to show that the representation generalizes to downstream tasks.
-We consider downstream tasks with input data sharing the same label-relevant $r$ coordinates as the pre-training tasks, but here the input data is on the hypercube.
-In particular, input data points $ ( \mathbf{v}, f_{T+1}^*(\mathbf{v}) ) $ are generated by the downstream task $T+1$ as follows:
+We consider tasks with input data sharing the same label-relevant $r$ features as the pretraining tasks, but here the input data is discrete.
+In particular, each $\mathbf{v} \in \mathbb{R}^d$ is generated as: